tomswinburne/POPS-Regression/README.md

 As can be seen, the final error bars give very good coverage of the test output

-Fitting a quartic polynomial to a complex function
+Extreme low-dimensional case, fitting N data points to a quartic polynomial (P=5 parameters) to some complex oscillatory function

-Green: two sigma of posterior from Bayesian Regression
+Green: two sigma of `sigma_` weight uncertainty from Bayesian Regression (i.e. without `alpha_` term for aleatoric error)

-Orange: two sigma of posterior from POPS Regression
+Orange: two sigma of `sigma_` and `misspecification_sigma_` posterior from POPS Regression

 ![Example POPS regression](example_image.png)